Blog

 The beauty of a pistol safe (also known as a handgun vault) is that it can fit nearly anywhere.
 Common locations for a pistol safe include under the bed or within a bedroom closet.
 But thanks to their inconspicuous nature, you might install one in the living room, near the front door or within your car.

-When you’re selecting the best pistol safe for your home defense, you want it to be easy to open and pry-resistant.
-For many individuals, the ease of a biometric pistol safe is the ideal choice, as it takes less movements.
+When you’re selecting the best pistol safe for your home defense, you want it to be easy to open and pry resistant.
+For many individuals the ease of a biometric pistol safe is the ideal choice, as it takes less movements.

 But regardless of the locking system you choose, you’ll want to make sure you practice quickly opening it and removing your gun.
 The more familiar you are with the safe, the faster and easier it is to open when needed.

 We recommend investing in a higher quality pistol safe when it comes to home protection.
 You want your safe to work when you need it to.
 Be extremely cautions when considering box store products with low price points.
-The price point of a safe correlates to its level of reliability.
-Here are a few of our favorites.

-Explore Our Quick Access Gun Safe Collection
+Explore the Full Collection of Quick Access Gun Safes

 Tags: